Tuesday Tips: Duke Fuqua Fall 2018 MBA Essay Tips

 • Limit your response to one page.

-As with most optional essays, the Duke MBA asks that you use this space only to explain extenuating circumstances.
+The Admissions committee at Fuqua asks that you use this space only to explain extenuating circumstances, not just to add new information to your application profile.
 If you have a low GPA, lack a recommendation from your current supervisor or have gaps in work history this is the correct place to address those issues.
-If you do not have any of those areas to explain, it’s best to skip this question and focus only on the previous three essays.
+If you do not have any of those areas to explain, just skip the question and focus on the previous three essays.

-When approaching any concerns about your background in the optional essay it’s important to focus on recent performance, whether academic or professional, and what such performance demonstrates about your ability.
+When approaching any concerns about your background in the optional essay it’s important to show that your recent performance, whether academic or professional, has demonstrated recovery from the issues of the past.

 Your goal is to remove questions from your application and to address in a factual manner any information the admissions committee needs to know to fairly evaluate your application.
-The essay should convey, in a positive manner, that you know there could be questions about your background but you have thoroughly improved in any areas necessary.
+The essay should convey, in a positive manner, that you know there could be questions about your background but you have thoroughly improved in any areas necessary and are now ready to contribute to the program at Duke Fuqua.